bazelbuild/bazel/docs/FAQ.md

   https://github.com/google/bazel/blob/master/base_workspace/tools/build_rules/py_rules.bzl
   https://github.com/google/bazel/tree/master/base_workspace/examples/py

-Our internal Python rules support internal use-cases which rely heavily on native extensions, and its supporting infrastructure is specific to us, so we have no plans to open-source it.
+We are working on opening up a subset of our internal Python rules, so they can be used as helper scripts as part of a build.

+We currently have no plans to provide packaging up of self-contained Python binaries.